Revisiting Automated Topic Model Evaluation with Large Language Models: Alternative Clustering Metrics

 \section{Alternative Clustering Metrics}

-In our main results, we show correlations between LLM scores and the adjusted Rand Index ARI which measures the overlap between ground-truth clustering and topic model assignments.
-However, there exist other cluster metrics as well, for example Adjusted Mutual Information AMI \cite{AMI}, completeness and homogeneity.
-In \Cref{tab:spearmanr_alternative_clustering_metrics}, we show spearman's R correlation statistics for other widely used cluster metrics.
-Our findings are somewhat robust to the choice of metric used to measure the fit between the topic model assignment and the ground-truths in our case studies.
+In our main results, we show correlations between LLM scores and the adjusted Rand Index, ARI, which measures the overlap between ground-truth clustering and topic model assignments.
+There are other cluster metrics, such as Adjusted Mutual Information, AMI \cite{AMI}, completeness, or homogeneity.
+In \Cref{tab:spearmanr_alternative_clustering_metrics}, we show Spearman correlation statistics for these metrics.
+Our correlations are robust to the choice of metric used to measure the fit between the topic model assignment and the ground-truths in our case studies.